Please note: Not all courses are offered each semester

 HSX 133: Fashion Journalism

-As we become a more content-driven society, there is greater demand for well-developed editorial.
-Through four interactive sessions, students will discover the many facets of journalism in fashion and related fields, and the extensive career opportunities affiliated with it.
-An understanding of editorial and written content will be developed through various projects involving conducting interviews, news gathering, and concept development.
-Students will hone their journalism skills by writing and editing fashion news and feature stories.
-Basic knowledge of copy editing, headline-writing, captions and journalism etiquette will be covered.
+As we become a more content-driven society, there is greater demand for well-developed editorial on both print and digital platforms.
+You'll discover the many facets of journalism in fashion and related fields, and the extensive career opportunities affiliated with it.
+Through a variety of projects you'll develop an understanding of editorial and written content as you conduct interviews, gather news, and develop content concepts.
+Hone your journalism skills by writing and editing fashion news and feature stories.
+Basic knowledge of copy editing, headline-writing, captions and journalism etiquette will also be covered, and you will meet industry professionals from various media outlets.

 HSX 135: Film Studies In Genre: Superhero Movies